This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

-Old Town Hall - The Old Town Hall was established in 1338 as the seat of the Old Town administration.
+Old Town Hall – was established in 1338 as the seat of the Old Town administration and one of the top places to see in Prague.
 The oldest part of the complex consists of a beautiful Gothic tower with a bay chapel and a unique astronomical clock – known as the Orloj.

 You can also do a guided tour of the Old Town Hall complex.
 Which includes the historical halls, the Gothic tower with a view (a great way to see Prague from above), the chapel and the underground areas.

 The grounds of the Klementinum, is one of the largest historic complexes in Europe, built from the 16th to the mid-18th century.